World Cultural Festival: 2011

-In 2016, the festival was held on the Yamuna floodplains in New Delhi from 11 to 13 March.
 It was organised by Sri Sri Ravi Shankar to celebrate the Art of Living Foundation's 35 years in service.
 Attendance was estimated at around 3.5 million people in audience and 37,000 artists over 3 days.
 The performances were held on a 100 feet tall by 1,200 feet wide stage with an area of seven acres.
 Around 1,700 officials were deployed for traffic management, during the festival, and around 300 were on standby for the other events (specifically marriages) to be held during the festival.

-Argentinean Performers on the World Cultural Festival's stage, 2016.

 In 2016, the festival was chaired by Justice RC Lahoti.
 Dr. Boutros Boutros-Ghali from United Nations was also listed as a co-chair for the event but he died prior to the event.
 Some other committee members included former Dutch Prime Minister Ruud Lubbers; Nancy Pelosi, Katherine Clark and Ed Witfield from United States Congress; and former Lithuanian president Vytautas Landsbergis.

 Following the 2016 edition, Australian Prime Minister Malcolm Turnbull invited Art of Living Foundation to Australia for the next World Culture Festival.

+2023

-In March 2023, AoL announced their next WFC event to be held in Washington, DC from 29 September to 1 October 2023.
+In March 2023, the Art Of Living Foundation announced their next WFC event to be held in Washington, DC from 29 September to 1 October 2023.
 By September 29, 2023, more than 600,000 people registered to attend at least one day of the event.
-WFC 2023 featured 17,000 performers from more than 100 countries and interviews with notable leading figures from various fields including former UN Secretary General Ban Ki-moon, who said he was introduced to Ravi Shankar through Vijay Nambiar, who worked as his former chief of staff.
-Jaime Aparicio attended the event and said he was inspired by Shankar's humanitarian and diplomatic efforts when he was one of the mediators to end the Colombian conflict in 2015.
-Another notable guest to the 2023 edition was former Slovenian Prime Minister Alojz Peterle, who performed playing the harmonica.
-Rabbi Sharon Cohen President of the Hebrew College spoke to the attendees at the event coinciding with the second day of the Jewish festival of Sukkot.
-Forrmer Tunisian president Moncef Marzouki attended the event and gave a speech.
-Conservative British politician Robert Buckland also gave a speech during the event.
-During the second day of the event, a Ukrainian heritage group composed of a hundred artists performed the Hopak, a Ukrainian folklore dance.
-Five Bulgarian folklore dance groups numbereing more than two hundred dancers performed in the event.
-Other notable figures who attended the 2023 edition include: Vivek Murthy, Muriel Bowser, President of Mauritius Prithvirajsing Roopun, S. Jaishankar, Ryzsard Czarnecki, Ramnath Kovind, and Tim Draper.
+WFC 2023 featured 17,000 performers from more than 100 countries.